 programs.
 ADEA wrote: “the gainful employment requirements were [never] intended to apply to advanced specialty programs that terminate with the awarding of a certificate.”

-In the letter, ADEA also noted that students seeking admission to postdoctoral programs are the most competitive students, and advanced dentistry certificate programs are made up of equally high-caliber applicants, many of whom are already “gainfully employed.”
+In the letter, ADEA also noted that students seeking admission to advanced dental education programs are the most competitive students, and advanced dentistry certificate programs are made up of equally high-caliber applicants, many of whom are already “gainfully employed.”
 ADEA member

 institutions administering these certificate programs already require high standards for academic and professional performance, while the standard practice of dentistry mandates state licensure and high performance of those applicants who are practicing dentists.